 - -activities to inspect the completeness of the inventory;

 - -interviews of site personnel;

-- -controls testing on freight system;
+- -walkthrough testing on freight system;

-- -sampling of freight and fuel data;
+- -detailed retracing and sampling of freight (FCL shipping and air freight) and fuel (diesel) data;

-- -sense checks for remaining categories
+- -sense checks for remaining emissions.

 The data examined during the verification were historical in nature.